 1. Laser therapy

-- Ablative Laser Resurfacing – This is a wounding laser that removes the topmost layer of skin and a part of the underlying dermis for attaining the lighter skin.
+Ablative Laser Resurfacing – This is a wounding laser that involves the removal of the topmost layer of skin and a part of the underlying dermis for attaining lighter skin.

-- Non-ablative Laser Resurfacing – This is a non-wounding laser that stimulates collagen growth for improving skin tone and skin texture.
+Non-ablative Laser Resurfacing – This is a non-wounding laser that helps to brighten skin without removing the outer layer of your skin.It stimulates collagen growth for improving skin complexion and skin texture.
 Intense pulsed light (IPL) devices are most commonly used for this procedure.

 2. Topical creams

 Various topical ingredients have remarkable effects in suppressing excessive melanin production and improving overall skin radiance.